Treatment of cancer can involve any of several modalities:

 Surgery to relieve symptoms and preserve quality of life may be a reasonable alternative when cure is unlikely or when an attempt at cure produces adverse effects that are unacceptable to the patient.
 Tumor resection may be indicated to control pain, to reduce the risk of hemorrhage, or to relieve obstruction of a vital organ (eg, intestine, urinary tract).
 Nutritional supplementation with a feeding gastrostomy or jejunostomy tube may be necessary if proximal obstruction exists.

 Reconstructive surgery may improve a patient's comfort or quality of life after tumor resection (eg, breast reconstruction after mastectomy).

-Radiation therapy can cure many cancers (see Table 2: Principles of Cancer Therapy: 5-Yr Disease-Free Survival Rates by Cancer Therapy), particularly those that are localized or that can be completely encompassed within the radiation field.
-Radiation therapy with surgery (for head and neck, laryngeal, or uterine cancer) or with chemotherapy and surgery (for sarcomas or breast, esophageal, lung, or rectal cancers) improves cure rates and allows for more limited surgery as compared with traditional surgical resection.
+Radiation therapy can cure many cancers (see see 5-Yr Disease-Free Survival Rates by Cancer Therapy), particularly those that are localized or that can be completely encompassed within the radiation field.
+Radiation therapy plus surgery (for head and neck, laryngeal, or uterine cancer) or combined with chemotherapy and surgery (for sarcomas or breast, esophageal, lung, or rectal cancers) improves cure rates and allows for more limited surgery as compared with traditional surgical resection.